Move smart to avoid pickleball injuries

 Repetitive stress injuries like tennis elbow and wrist strain can occur over time.
 You'll need to monitor those joints and use icing and heat to keep those at bay.

-Back-peddling to get overhead balls is a no-no. The correct technique for chasing down these shots is counter-intuitive but necessary.
+Back-pedaling to get overhead balls is a no-no. The correct technique for chasing down these shots is counter-intuitive but necessary.
 As the ball goes over your head, you look up to assess its direction and then turn away from the ball, and run in the direction where it will land.
 You try to get to the side where you can hit a backhand - or even better, a forehand - after it bounces.
 When a pickleball bounces, its rate of movement slows significantly, and allowing it to bounce will give you more time to return a shot.
-So, no back peddling!
+So, no back pedaling!

 Quick forward movement with twisting will do your knees in.
 Those ligaments in the knee (ACL, MCL and LCL) will get irritated and sore and can go from a pull to a sprain to a tear, or worst case, a disconnect.
 Talk about painful.
 The solution to avoiding problems in the knees is, once again, smooth and deliberate movement.
 And making small movements with your feet (Google "footwork + pickleball") to get in a balanced position to hit the ball.
 Lunging is a no-no, too.